martinwheatman/JusTalk/README.md

 # JustTalk - A Vocal Web Driver

-Just Talk is a keyword interpreter which is directed at Web intereaction.
+Just Talk is an *experimental* keyword interpreter which is directed at Web intereaction.
 These keywords help the user invoke the actions of a browser.
-In keeping with speech act thheory, there are informative replies to reassure the user that the appropriate action has been performed.
+In keeping with speech act theory, there are informative replies to reassure the user that the appropriate action has been performed.
 In many ways is it like Tery Winograd's Blocks world program, SHRDLU, but it interacts with a web page of widgets rather than a tray of blocks.